originalv3/linked-md/Classes/intro to czech/Notes/Presentations.md

 who designed interior Jan Santini Aichel how many peoples remains 4000 when was the clay from golgotha spread across the cemetary?
 1278

+# inventors
+over 30 inventions made by czech people name 4 czech inventions

+# holidays
+when is christmas celebrated in czechia christmas events

+when is czech independence day oct 28

+saint wencelas a patron saint of bohemia

+# czech sports
+what are some of the challenges sports face | lack of infastructure and people have higher priorities